DOI-USGS/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/installing-isis-via-anaconda.md

 # Installing ISIS

 ## Install via script

+ISIS is distributed as conda packages on three channels:
+ - Latest — the current public release (quarterly cadence)
+ - LTS — long-term support, 18-month window, recommended for production pipelines
+ - Dev — built from the dev branch every two weeks; useful for testing recent fixes, no GitHub release tag

+The install script below defaults to Latest; pass -l LTS or -l dev to pick a different channel.

 You can install miniforge and ISIS at the same time using a bash script.
 This will walk you through the process and set environmment variables for you.

 ```bash